lacegiovanni17/Flight_booking_backend/README.md

 ## Submission Details:

-1. Please submit your completed assessment in or before 12th August 2023.
+1. Please submit your completed assessment on or before 12th August 2023.

 2. Upload the project to a code repository (GitHub, GitLab, or any other platform) and share the link with us.